-The legislative impetus for preparing a reserve management plan is contained in the Reserves Act 1977.
+The legislative impetus for preparing a Reserve Management Plan is contained in the Reserves Act 1977.
 That statute requires that a management plan shall provide for and ensure the use, enjoyment, maintenance, protection and preservation of the reserve, along with providing for development where resources are available.
 Management plans are expected to be kept under continuous review to adapt to changing circumstances or increased knowledge.
-In the case of this management plan, most of that adaptation is expected to be accommodated amongst the detail of the allied work plans.

-Taharoa Domain is classified as a recreation reserve under the Act and it is considered that this status continues to best cater for the widespread recreational use of the reserve whilst also acknowledging the importance of managing and protecting natural and cultural values.
+Kai Iwi Lakes is classified as a recreation reserve under the Act and it is considered that this status continues to best cater for the widespread recreational use of the reserve whilst also acknowledging the importance of managing and protecting natural and cultural values.

-The land-use within Taharoa Domain is defined by the Kaipara District Plan and Northland Regional Council's plans (the Regional Water and Soil Plan for Northland in relation to Taharoa Domain) and policy statement.
-Those documents contain a number of provisions which influence the management development of Taharoa Domain, particularly in relation to its status as an outstanding landscape, its natural character, social and cultural values and water quality.
-Activities like earthworks, vegetation clearance, construction of buildings, and changes within or near water bodies are controlled as a result.
+The land use within Kai Iwi Lakes is defined by the Kaipara District Plan and Northland Regional Council's plans (the Regional Water and Soil Plan for Northland in relation to Kai lwi Lakes) and policy statement.
+Those documents contain a number of provisions which influence the management and development of Kai lwi Lakes, particularly in relation to its status as an outstanding landscape, its natural character, social and cultural values and water quality.
+Activities earthworks, vegetation like clearance, construction of buildings and changes within or near water bodies are controlled as a result.